airbytehq/airbyte/docs/connector-development/README.md

 **Note: you are not required to maintain the connectors you create.** The goal is that the Airbyte core team and the community help maintain the connector.

+Airbyte provides some Connector Development Kits (CDKs) to help you build connectors

 ## Low-code Connector-Development Framework

 You can use the [low-code framework](config-based/low-code-cdk-overview.md) to build source connectors for REST APIs via a [connector builder UI](config-based/connector-builder-ui.md) or by modifying boilerplate YAML files.